 An urban-style piazza reminiscent of a vibrant city square forms the resort’s focal point, surrounded by four authentic restaurants with indoor and outdoor dining: Sapori for Italian, Le Marché for international cuisine, Hasu for Japanese and Chopsticks for Chinese, plus a bar and the small funky nightclub, Bombora.
 By the beach, fantastic fresh fish is offered at Tides restaurant.
 A secluded spa has modern treatment rooms and tranquil outdoor spaces including raised treetop pavilions.
 There are also a lot of free activities here, from a climbing wall to windsurfing.

 Rooms are stylish, spacious and light, set in three crescents around the resort.
-Gardenview and Oceanview Rooms are in two-storey buildings peeping over the top of Superior Beachfront Rooms – which are slightly larger and closer to the beach – out to the glistening waters.
+Gardenview and Oceanview Rooms are in two-story buildings peeping over the top of Superior Beachfront Rooms – which are slightly larger and closer to the beach – out to the glistening waters.
 Family Rooms have a separate room with two sofa beds and an extra shower room.
 The huge Deluxe Beachfront Suites are right on the ocean.

 The resort sits on a gorgeous stretch of beach – guests can hop on the glass bottomed boat to go snorkelling, enjoy the beach or lounge around the lovely pool and sample all the cocktails!
 At night, the resort comes to life with all the bars and restaurants centered around the piazza.
 You could have your starter in the Japanese restaurant, main in the Chinese restaurant and finish in the Italian restaurant for dessert!
 Our rooms were lovely and contemporary and I’d recommend the beachfront rooms to see the resort at its best.
 If you’re a golf fanatic, you have access to the course at Le Touessrok for a fee."